douboNg/douboNg/README.md

 - 👀 I'm into music, new things, challenges and travelling with friends
 - 🌱 Currently trying to be better day by day (especially IT and English)
 - 💞️ I’m willing to get along with everyone
-- 📫 Get to know me more at: https://www.facebook.com/oceanlalaa

 <!---
 douboNg/douboNg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.